Errico Malatesta

-Errico Malatesta (4 December 1853 – 22 July 1932) was an Italian anarchist propagandist, theorist and revolutionary socialist.
+Errico Gaetano Maria Pasquale Malatesta (4 December 1853 – 22 July 1932) was an Italian anarchist, theorist and revolutionary socialist.
 He edited several radical newspapers and spent much of his life exiled and imprisoned, having been jailed and expelled from Italy, Britain, France, and Switzerland.
-Originally a supporter of insurrectionary propaganda by deed, Malatesta later advocated for syndicalism.
+Originally a supporter of insurrectionary propaganda of the deed, Malatesta later advocated for syndicalism.
 His exiles included five years in Europe and 12 years in Argentina.
-Malatesta participated in actions including an 1895 Spanish revolt and a Belgian general strike.
+Throughout his life, Malatesta participated in various insurrections, including an 1895 Spanish revolt and a Belgian general strike.
 He toured the United States, giving lectures and founding the influential anarchist journal La Questione Sociale.
-After World War I, he returned to Italy where his Umanità Nova had some popularity before its closure under the rise of Mussolini.
+After World War I, he returned to Italy where his newspaper Umanità Nova garnered some popularity before its closure following the rise of Mussolini.

 Biography

 Early years

 Errico Malatesta was born on 4 December 1853 to a family of middle-class landowners in Santa Maria Maggiore, at the time part of the city of Capua (currently an autonomous municipality renamed Santa Maria Capua Vetere, in the province of Caserta), at the time part of the Kingdom of the Two Sicilies.
 More distantly, his ancestors ruled Rimini as the House of Malatesta.
 The first of a long series of arrests came at age fourteen, when he was apprehended for writing an "insolent and threatening" letter to King Victor Emmanuel II.